ajdoc/ajd-validation/docs/advance_usage/when.md

 	}
 }
 ```
-3. You can use your custom logics by prefixing your custom logic with `Lg` and removing `_logic` suffix.
+3. You can use your custom logics by prefixing your custom logic class name with `Lg` and removing `_logic` suffix.
 ```php
 use AJD_validation\AJD_validation;